akira-hamada/friendly-grep.vim/README.md

 Installation
 ------------

-if you use vundle, add the following line into your .vimrc, `then :BundleInstall`
+if you use vundle, execute `:BundleInstall` after adding the following line into your .vimrc.

 ```vim:.vimrc
   Bundle 'akira-hamada/friendly-grep.vim'